 Q: What are the campsites like during this trek?

 A: This trek offers a remote camping experience, staying at a basic campsite without access to hot water.
 A portable camping toilet will be setup for the comfort and privacy of restroom facilities for guests during this excursion.

 OPTIONAL ACTIVITIES/SERVICES: (must be booked in advance)

-If you want to avoid carrying too much weight you can pay for a private porter.
-These porters carry a maximum of 15 kilos in a dry bag provided by Chile Nativo, a service which is usually good to share between 2 – 3 people and must be booked for 5 days (Day 1 to 5) Porter price for 5 days: USD$750
+– Private Porter Service for 5 Days: USD$ 1.200 *If you want to avoid carrying too much weight you can pay for a private porter.
+Our porters carry a maximum of 15 kilos in a dry bag which we provide to you.
+This service is usually good to share between 2 – 3 people and must be booked for 5 days (Day 1 to 5).

 – Sleeping Bag / Sleeping Mat Rental: USD$ 6 per item, per night

 – Trekking Poles: USD$ 6 per pair, per day